fniessink/next-action/README.md

 ### Time travel

-If you want to know what the next action would be if it were tomorrow, Monday, or on a specific date, you can tell *Next-action* to pretend it's that day.
+If you want to know what the next action would be if it were tomorrow, Monday, or a specific date, you can tell *Next-action* to pretend it's that day.

 ```console
 $ next-action --time-travel 3000